rferg/tandem-blog-posts/domain-events/article.md

 # Handling Side Effects in Rails with Domain Events

-- When an order is confirmed, notify the user.
+- When an order is confirmed, send an SMS to the user.
 - When a record is created, update the ElasticSearch index.
 - When a claim is submitted, update the policyholder's risk profile.

 In these examples, a change in an application's domain model triggers some reaction or side effect in another part of the application.
 Although quite common and apparently innocuous, side effects[^1] like these can pose a software design challenge.
-They often require interactions between disparate parts of an application.
-If we naively couple these parts together, we might create an unruly graph of dependencies as our application grows in complexity, making it difficult to understand, test, and change.

-TODO: point about inverting dependency relationships (core domain depends on peripheral implementation details)
+Side effects often require interactions between disparate parts of an application.
+If we naively couple these parts together, we might create a tangled graph of dependencies as our application grows in complexity, making it difficult to understand, test, and change.
+Furthermore, we can end up with domain models (the core of our application) that depend directly on peripheral implementation details, like a particular SMS Service's API.

-For example, suppose we have a forum application.
+Suppose, for example, that we have a forum application.
 It's quite complicated, so we've attempted to decompose it into a few logical subsystems or modules[^2]: one for the forum part itself, which handles user posts and comments, one for content moderation, and one for notifications.
-The idea here is to keep these i
+The idea here is to create boundaries with clear interfaces so that the internals of these modules can evolve and change independently.
+Let's look at a particular case where a domain change triggers a side effect.

 When a user is banned, we want to do three things: